-If you're looking for a quick guide to organic cotton including it's environmental impact and it's uses, look no further!
+If you're looking for a quick guide to Organic Cotton Facts including its environmental impact and it's uses, look no further!
 Here is a quick look at some of the facts about organic cotton and what makes it a much better choice for both the environment and our own skin.

 What is organic cotton?

 One of the first things to understand about organic cotton is what it is, and what makes it different to conventional cotton.
 Organic cotton is grown using methods which are more environmentally friendly than those used to grow conventional cotton.
 The systems used to produce organic cotton both replenish and maintain the fertility of the soil used to grow it.
 It's growth encourages a biologically diverse agriculture, as well as using no toxic fertilisers which can then find their way into local water supplies as well as our clothing.

 The environmental benefits of organic cotton are huge, and make it a much better choice when selecting your fabrics and clothing!

 Conventional cotton is thought to be the crop which uses the most pesticides in the whole world, many of which are toxic to both us and the environment.
 The farmers who are in constant contact with these chemicals often suffer health problems as a result and sometimes death.
 In the past, conventional cotton had a much higher yield than cotton farmed through organic methods, making it easier to farm.
 However with new organic farming techniques, this is beginning to change!
 Meaning that farmers can benefit just as much from growing organic cotton, without suffering the health problems associated with cotton farming.
 The land that is used for growing organic cotton becomes detoxified, with weeds being manually or mechanically removed to reduce the need for toxic chemicals.